pin0S/learningML/log.md

 Today's Progress: Understand how I need to daul boot my new PC, read through articles from Jason Brownlee - Machine Learning mastery

 Thoughts: A short day today, going to get back into HOML tomorrow.
 Love that this journey is going to take time.

+## Day 97: December 3, 2018

+Today's Progress: Worked on Chpt2 Plotting and exploring data as well as writing functions to clean data

+Thoughts: Nearly done with the challenge, not close to being done with this journey.